The best video borescope for the inspection application

 Wohler VIS 700 HD

-This quick reference guide has FOV, DOV and illumination considerations, but every application will vary.
+This quick reference guide has FOV, DOV, DOF and illumination considerations, but every application will vary.
 This information is generalized and educational, so let InterTest, Inc. help you choose the best video borescope for you needs.

 Contact us immediately and one of our seasoned professionals will ensure you choose the best video borescope for your remote vision inspection application.